 In all states, both legal parents of a child must consent to adoption.
 In order to gain the legal rights of a father, it's important that to establish legal paternity early.
 The Supreme Court has repeatedly held that legally recognized fathers who have established a substantial relationship with their child have the right to make decisions regarding adoption.
 However, where the father is unmarried and legal paternity has not been established, states have almost complete discretion to limit a father's parental rights regarding adoption.

-Fathers' Rights Regarding the Health of the Mother and Unborn Child
+Fathers' Rights Before Birth: The Health of the Mother and Unborn Child

 Signs of drug or alcohol exposure in a newborn may provide grounds for challenging custody and determining parental rights after birth.
 If a father believes that a mother's behavior will jeopardize the health of his unborn child, he should contact his state's child welfare agency.
 Some states allow the father to press charges against the mother if her actions can harm the fetus.
 In addition, evidence of drug or alcohol abuse can be used by the father to seek greater custody of the child once it's born.

-Protect Your Rights as a Father: Get a Free Case Review
+Protect Your Rights as a Father: Talk to an Attorney Today

-Just because expectant fathers don't physically carry their child to term doesn't mean they don't have certain rights with respect to the child's welfare.
+The law addresses fathers' rights, before birth and after, with respect to the child's welfare.
 Protect your child's interests, and your rights as a father, by talking to an attorney.
-You can get started today by having a family law attorney provide an initial review of your case at no cost to you.
+Get started today by contacting an experienced family law attorney near you.